 - Wipe the exterior part of the device using clean water and a cloth.
 Don’t miss the float.

-- Clean the inlet screen with a brush and make sure it’s not clogged.
+- Check the inlet screen and clean it with a brush if it’s clogged.

-- Remove and inspect the check valve whether it’s working properly.
+- Remove and inspect the check valve to make sure it’s working properly.